jmatai/python_for_kids/Assignments/Week5_python_solel_edge_detection.md

+## Assignment 5: Sobel edge detection
+1) Read this document and understand the sobel edge detection
+2) Complete the python code for solel edge detection
+   - Create a sobel_edge_detection.py file
+   - Push your code to https://github.com/Damouiii/MyPythonProject

 ## Sobel Edge Detection

 Sobel edge detection is a popular method for detecting edges in an image.
 It works by convolving the image with a small kernel, usually a 3x3 or 5x5 matrix, and calculating the gradient magnitude at each pixel.
 The gradient magnitude is a measure of the rate of change of the image intensity, and it is higher at pixels where there is a sudden change in intensity, such as at an edge.